+Early price guesses.
 I like giving people early guesses to prices on projects as long as they don’t hold me to them.
 I say that quite seriously.
-You’ll often have a conversation and after two hours they’ll say, what do you think of the cost?
+You’ll often have a conversation and after two hours they’ll say, what do you think it costs?
 I’ll say, somewhere between $50,000 and $100,000.
-That’s a really good number to get because if they have in their mind, I’m probably going to spend $150,000 on this thing, we’re fine.
+That’s a really good number to get because if they have in their mind that I’m probably going to spend $150,000 on this thing, we’re fine.
 If they had in their mind that they were going to spend $15,000, we’ve got a problem.
 So the early guess is good, but it’s a guess.
 It takes time to pull things apart and get numbers.

+Custom software needs upkeep.
 You’re going to pay for some custom software upkeep.
-The reason you’re going to pay is not that the industry is trying to gouge you but things change.
+The reason you’re going to pay is not that the industry is trying to gouge you, but things change.
 What worked with a small set of data might have challenges with large sets of data.
 Browsers change, server operating systems change, the industry moves, then there will be a degree of maintenance in what you do.

+Work closely on complexity.
 I think this is really important.
 The more complex your project, the closer you need to work with your developers.
 Scott is going to talk about working offshore and it’s a principle that comes out in that space.
-We like to get our clients to come and sit in our offices if they can.
+The more complex the work that you’re doing, we like to get our clients to come and sit in our offices if they can.
 The harder it is, the better it is to work closely.

 Nothing could be more important for the success of your software project than working with the right team.
 The perfect developer will understand your goals and also your budget.
 There is always a way to make a plan work for every party involved, but it starts by finding the perfect fit.
 You may think that the company with the most developers or the most experience in your field is the right choice.
 However, until you communicate directly with the candidates available, you really don’t have the details necessary for a wise decision.
 Factor in the real process, cost, potential bumps in the road and the work philosophy and you will find it much easier to determine the best fit for your project.